MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/how-to-async-meeting-transcription.md

 zone_pivot_groups: programming-languages-set-twenty-one
 ---

-# Asynchronous conversation transcription
+# Asynchronous conversation transcription multichannel diarization

 > [!NOTE]
 > This feature is currently in public preview.
 This preview is provided without a service-level agreement, and is not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

-In this article, asynchronous conversation transcription is demonstrated using the **RemoteMeetingTranscriptionClient** API.
-If you have configured conversation transcription to do asynchronous transcription and have a `meetingId`, you can obtain the transcription associated with that `meetingId` using the **RemoteMeetingTranscriptionClient** API.
+In this article, asynchronous conversation transcription multichannel diarization is demonstrated using the **RemoteMeetingTranscriptionClient** API.
+If you configured conversation transcription to do asynchronous transcription and have a `meetingId`, you can obtain the transcription associated with that `meetingId` using the **RemoteMeetingTranscriptionClient** API.

 > [!IMPORTANT]
 > Conversation transcription multichannel diarization (preview) is retiring on March 28, 2025.
-For more information about migrating to other speech to text features, see [Migrate away from conversation transcription multichannel diarization](#migrate-away-from-conversation-transcription-multichannel-diarization).
+For more information about migrating to other speech to text features, see [Migrate away from conversation transcription multichannel diarization](meeting-transcription.md#migrate-away-from-conversation-transcription-multichannel-diarization).

 ## Asynchronous vs. real-time + asynchronous